WHHH

 WHHH (100.9 FM, "Hot 100.9") is a radio station licensed to Speedway, Indiana.
-Owned by Urban One, it broadcasts an urban contemporary format serving the Indianapolis metropolitan area.
+Owned by Urban One, it broadcasts an mainstream urban format serving the Indianapolis metropolitan area.
 Its studios are co-located with its sister stations at Meridian Street in downtown Indianapolis, with its transmitter located on the city's east side.
 WHHH is licensed to broadcast in the HD Radio format.

 History

 Smooth Jazz 100.9

 Prior to October 2007, the 100.9 FM frequency was home to WYJZ, a smooth jazz format that began broadcasting on June 15, 1998.

 RadioNOW 100.9

-On October 5, 2007, Emmis Communications announced that it would re-locate 1070 WIBC's talk radio format to the signal of 93.1 WNOU-FM—which had been broadcasting a contemporary hit radio (CHR) format as 93.1 RadioNOW—in January 2008, so it could launch a new sports radio format on the AM signal.
+On October 5, 2007, Emmis Communications announced that it would re-locate 1070 WIBC's talk radio format to the signal of 93.1 WNOU-FM—which had been broadcasting a Top 40/CHR format as 93.1 RadioNOW- in January 2008, so it could launch a new sports radio format on the AM signal.
 Concurrently, Emmis announced that Radio One had purchased the intellectual property of the RadioNOW format, and would re-launch it on WYJZ; Emmis considered the CHR format to have been unprofitable on WNOU, while Radio One believed that the smooth jazz format was not as profitable as a CHR format.
-The company's president of radio Barry Mayo stated that "We loved the format, we loved that station and we loved those people".
+Barry Mayo, the company's president of radio, stated that, "We loved the format, we loved that station and we loved those people".
 WNOU had begun stunting with Christmas music.